hosua/Folder-Organizer-Tool/README.md

 ### Mac Users, or those using Python in general

-If you are running it with Python, make sure that you first download python.
+If you are running the program with Python, make sure that you first download python.
 Then download the shutil and colorama packages via pip

 > pip install shutil